General information for disabled visitors coming to the Eisteddfod in Cardiff

 - If you are staying on the caravan site, help is available to take you from the entrance to the bus stop on Western Avenue.
 This service is also available on the return journey to the caravan site.

-Click here for directions on how to get to the Eisteddfod and the park and ride service.
+Go to our travel page for directions on how to get to the Eisteddfod and the park and ride service.

 The taxi rank is situated outside the Tesco store across the road from the Wales Millennium Centre in Mermaid Quay.